lvl1/courses/webpack-react-redux-part2.md

     return state;
   }
 }

+const todoApp = combineReducers({
+  todos
+  //If you had another reducer, you would include it here.
+});

-export default todos;
+export default todoApp;
 ```

 The reducer's job is to specify how the application's state will change depending on what action has happened.
 Since we only have one action so far that's all we've defined here in the reducer.
 In the "ADD_TODO" case within the `javascript switch` block, we return a *new* object containing the previous state array, plus a new object (`javascript text: action.text`).
 The `javascript default:`case is needed, otherwise our state may be lost if an unknown action occurs.
-Also, **do not mutate the state**, create a copy of it with `Object.assign()`.
+Also, **do not mutate the state inside your reducer**, create a copy of it with `Object.assign()` instead and return that new object.

+The **combineReducers()** function allows us to have more than one reducer.
+Having more than one reducer is necessary if we want to split up global state, which you would want to do for large apps.

+> If you've never seen the spread operator (...state), check it out [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_operator)

 #### Store